feschenko/voicy/README.md

 ```

-<h2>Getting the token:</h2>
+<h2>Usage example:</h2>

+<h3>Google Cloud</h3>

 <p>
-    For a request to the Google Cloud client need to provide a token.
-You can easily get it using Token object,
+    For a request to the Google Cloud client, you need to provide a token.
+You can easily get it using GoogleToken object,
     or in a browser by yourself.
 </p>
 <p>Both options are described below:</p>